nobrakal/lint_ligo/README.md

 The linter is fully configurable and will:

-* Detect unused variables
+* Detect unused variables.
-* Detect the use of deprecated functions, and allow the user to add their proper deprecations
+* Detect the use of deprecated functions, and allow the user to add their proper deprecations.
 * Pattern-match the code against user-defined patterns to detect the use of bad programming patterns.

-### Examples
+### Example

 With the following configuration